As you contemplate your options for where you’ll live after you retire, you may be considering moving to a smaller dwelling.

 Even if you determine that it would be financially beneficial for you to move to a smaller house, you may not want to go.
 Plus, you are familiar with your current neighbors and your surroundings, and you will have to re-orient yourself in your new locale.

-Here’s a tool for comparing the cost of moving vs. the cost of remaining in place.
+Here’s a tool to help you compare the cost of moving vs. the cost of remaining in place.